MoodKick/App/README.md

-MoodKick Mobile Client
+MoodKick App
 ======

-The Moodkick Mobile Client is an app that users use on their smartphones to interact with the MoodKick Server Backend.
+The Moodkick App is an app that users use on their smartphones to interact with the MoodKick Server Backend.

 _A more in-depth description is to be developed._